 Generally, in order for a Type B work permit to be approved, the area of work has to have a skills shortage or be in a special category – the government has a list.
 It may also be required to show that the role cannot be filled with an EU national, and that the intended employee has the necessary qualifications.
 An exemption from this exists for highly qualified third country nationals and executive staff.
 Highly qualified personnel is defined as individuals who have completed higher education of at least a bachelor level and who are employed in that capacity with a minimum gross annual salary of EUR 39,824 (2016), while executive staff is defined as staff holding a managerial position and who have a minimum gross annual salary of EUR 66,442 (2016).

 > Type C: This temporary work permit is valid for up to 12 months, is renewable, and covers temporary residents and those waiting for a decision on their residency, such as spouses of EEA nationals or diplomatic workers, students, asylum seekers and so on.
 It is dependent on the person retaining their residence permit.

 EU Blue Card

 A Blue Card holder may reside and work in Belgium, and the card is valid for an initial 13 months and is renewable.
-The advantage of the EU Blue Card compared to the Type B work permit is that a card holder has free access to the labour market after two years of employment on the Blue Card.
+The advantage of the EU Blue Card compared to the Type B work permit is that a cardholder has free access to the labor market after two years of employment on the Blue Card.
 In addition, the EU Blue Card holder can easily change employers without needing to apply for a new permit.